thesadru/disnake/docs/api.rst

 .. function:: on_error(event, *args, **kwargs)

     Usually when an event raises an uncaught exception, a traceback is printed to stderr and the exception is ignored.
-If you want to change this behaviour and handle the exception for whatever reason yourself, this event can be overridden.
+If yo want to change this behavior and handle the exception for whatever reason yorself, this event can be overridden.
 Which, when done, will suppress the default action of printing the traceback.

     The information of the exception raised and the exception itself can be retrieved with a standard call to :func:`sys.exc_info`.

-    If you want exception to propagate out of the :class:`Client` class you can define an ``on_error`` handler consisting of a single empty :ref:`raise statement <py:raise>`.
+    If yo want exception to propagate ot of the :class:`Client` class yo can define an ``on_error`` handler consisting of a single empty :ref:`raise statement <py:raise>`.
 Exceptions raised by ``on_error`` will not be handled in any way by :class:`Client`.